NeuroFan/SystolicArray/README.md

 Unique combination extraction, out of all possible inputs and outputs and internal signals to all PEs most of them are redundant so in pre-processing only unique combinations are preserved and the rest are removed, this aids us in accelerating the simulation by multiple orders of magnitites.

-# HSPICE to/from MATLAB data transfer

-Data are read from transient simulatin using HSPICE toolbox (by Michael H. Perrott), available form https://cppsim.com/.
-Please note this toolbox requires the post format of output to be set to '.option POST_VERSION = 9601'.
-Binary digital stimuli data to HSPICE is generated using a MATLAB script (available in repository).
-“HPSC” Program can also be utilized for this purpose https://www.cppsim.com/Manuals/hspc.pdf.

 # Sweep on Voltage but not Frequency